-Submit a Fringe Festival re-mount or Button Deal
+Submit a Fringe Festival re-mount, Button Deal, or Online Performance

 As a service to our community of adventurous artists and audiences, Minnesota Fringe publishes a listing of Twin Cities shows that offer ticket discounts with a Fringe button or Fringe VIP pass and actively promote remounts of past Fringe performances whenever possible via the Fringe File and social media to reach over 25,000 avid arts goers every 2 weeks.

-If you're producing a re-mount but don’t have the ability to offer a discount, fill out the form entirely, and mark "n/a" for any fields which won't apply to your upcoming production.
+If you're producing a re-mount or online performance but don’t have the ability to offer a discount, fill out the form entirely, and mark "n/a" for any fields which won't apply to your upcoming production.

 Please note: The Fringe File is put on hold during July and August each year.
 The final newsletter of the season is sent out in late June and resumes in early September.

-To submit an image (and we strongly encourage you to do so!), email Amber Bjork.
+To submit an image (and we strongly encourage you to do so!), email Hailey Dickinson.
 You can read the complete set of image specifications and Fringe File's guidelines below to get a better idea of the best practices for a successful Fringe File listing.
 And, as always, if you have any questions, don't hesitate to contact us.Submit a Fringe File Listing

 Fringe File guidelines and image specifications